ladjs/lad/Readme.md

 ### Advice

-The only way to ship code faster is to respect these three points:
+The only way to ship code faster is to respect these five points:

 1. Use as many [tools](#tools) as possible to automate your workflow.
 2. Understand that [good coders code, and great reuse][good-coders-code].
 3. Avoid [vim][vim-antipatterns] and [JavaScript][js-antipatterns] anti-patterns and context-switching habits in order to stay focused.
+4. Exercise and take walks frequently.
+5. Eat healthy and be mindful.

 ### Tools